luoluobuli/cse15l-lab-reports/Lab5/LabReport3.md

         Africa, where nearly 90% of the world's malaria-specific increasing in the USA and around the world, the minority of
 ```
+In this example, I used `grep -h` to get all lines including the text "world" from all txt files in **biomed** directory.
+It is useful when I want to know about, say, the influential biomed facts in the articles, such as a worldwide application or impact on the world, and I can view the information altogether.
 ```
 $ grep -h "world" plos/*.txt
         the world scientific community closer to each other (Annan 2003).
 Mr. Annan stressed the